The amount of money you will earn and spend in your lifetime is fixed, you just don’t know what the number is yet.

-Sidenote: for the sake of simplicity, I did not get into the nitty gritty details of home ownership.
-The average person will actually own 5 homes in their lifetime, and every time they move, will spend approximately 10% of their home’s value on fees, commissions, and moving costs.
+Sidenote: for the sake of simplicity, I did not get into the nitty-gritty details of home ownership.
+The average person will actually own 5 homes in their lifetime.
+Every time they move they will spend approximately 10% of their home’s value on fees, commissions, and moving costs.
 Many people think that if they manage to sell their home at a profit, that money can be added to the top of their lifetime earnings.
-However, if you roll it into another house purchase, particularly if you size up, you’re not funnelling that money into your spending, just your net worth.
-To keep the above example as basic as possible I used one moderately priced house, but you can sub in whatever makes more sense for your own experience.
+However, if you roll it into another house purchase, particularly if you size up, you’re not funneling that money into your spending, just your net worth.
+To keep the above example as basic as possible I used one moderately priced house.
+You can sub in whatever makes more sense for your own experience.

 You will spend over $1 million more than you will earn in your lifetime

-This is actually a great illustration of why it is so important to save and invest during your working lifetime: if you don’t, you will not be able to afford your life.
+This is a great illustration of why it is so important to save and invest during your working lifetime.
+If you don’t, you will not be able to afford your life.

 You have to start saving, and you have to start right now.
 You have no other choice.
 To skip saving and investing is to leave yourself vulnerable to food, shelter, and other basic needs insecurity in the future.
 That said, we already know many people don’t save enough for retirement, and this is one of the reasons debt loads are increasing amongst seniors.

-It’s easy to spend impulsively if you think there is always more money to come, that every day you go to work in order to earn more.
+It’s easy to spend impulsively if you think there is always more money to come.
+You might believe that every day you go to work in order to earn more.
 But this is a self-sabotaging perspective.

 It’s a much better mental exercise to pretend that all the money you’ll earn in your lifetime is already there, and going to work every day is just the contingency you need to fulfill in order to access it.

-In other words, you’re allowed to spend your $1.5 million if you work for it — but it’s still only $1.5 million, and every time you spend money, that balance gets smaller and smaller.
-Everything you buy chips away at that total, and some purchases take out big fat chunks of it.
+In other words, you’re allowed to spend your $1.5 million if you work for it.
+But it’s still only $1.5 million.
+Every time you spend money, that balance gets smaller and smaller.
+Everything you buy chips away at that total and some purchases take out big fat chunks of it.
 Some of these are unavoidable.
 For example, you have to pay income taxes and buy food.
 But some of these are not.